Insch railway station: Passenger volume

-As of July 2021, It is the least used station in Aberdeenshire and the least used station on the Aberdeen-Inverness line.

 The statistics cover twelve month periods that start in April.

 Services

 There is a basic two-hourly frequency in each directions (with peak extras), to Inverness via Elgin northbound and Aberdeen southbound (12 trains southbound, 11 northbound).
 The first departure to Aberdeen each weekday and Saturday continues south to Edinburgh Waverley, and another continues to Stonehaven in the evening.
 On Sundays there are five trains each way.